 |Zone||Queue #||County||Project capacity (MW)||Interconnection voltage (kV)||Generator technology and fuel||Developer projected in-service date|

-Table PR-29: Required Upgrades for Active Projects in the Generator Queue with a Signed Interconnection Agreement as of June 1, 2018
+Table PR-29: Required Upgrades for Active Projects in the Generator Queue in Construction as of September 1, 2020

 |Zone||Queue #||County||Project capacity (MW)||Upgrades|